Airlines avoiding compensation to passengers

 - Numerous bags go unscanned

 - Barcode paper is easily crumpled making it hard for scanners to accurately read

 - Luggage barcode tags that are accidentally removed during baggage handling are unable to find its way into the airports computer database, resulting in lost luggage

 According to data from the IATA 800,000 pieces of luggage go missing in the world every year.
 Sorting, loading and offloading of baggage is a complex process fraught with trying to correctly identify luggage.
 A mistake in tagging an article of luggage due to human error at the check-in or if a passenger arrives late can throw a wrench in the logistics of baggage handling.
-This is how our GAO RFID Asset Tracking System can help.
+This is how our GAO RFID Asset Tracking System

 At the arrival destination similar looking bags can be taken by another passenger by accident or baggage can be intentionally stolen.
 Whatever the reason is for lost or stolen luggage it ends up costing the airline and airport part of their revenue.
 This ends up costing the passengers in the end because the airline must raise travel costs to offset the incompetence of their existing baggage handling system.
 Compensation for passengers are standardised by IATA and the airline the passenger travels on.
 Each bag the airline loses can cost the airline between US$100 to $150 not including the cost of an airplane being held bag because of a mishandled bag.